Boun13a/Milestone-2/README.md

 This Client Air Transmission System will be developed by: Mohamed Halbouni

 Note: I already have another repo "MileStone" which has some code for the Air Transmission System.
 But this repo will be the cleaner version.
-Note: I had to use this current repo "Milestone-2" since i needed to do a lot of research on how to use GitHub
+Note: I had to use this current repo "Milestone-2" since i needed to do a lot of research on how to use GitHub.

+Now the Github is up and running.